libp2p/specs/pubsub/gossipsub/partial-messages.md

 ## Forwarding Message Parts Without Knowing Full Message

-A node that requested partial messages receives parts before it has the full message.
+A node that requested partial messages may receive parts before it has the full message.
 When a received part is individually verifiable, the application SHOULD validate it and SHOULD then forward it to mesh peers that requested partial messages for the topic, without waiting for the full message.
 This